Financial economics: Uncertainty

 If one can construct an efficient frontier – i.e. each combination of assets offering the best possible expected level of return for its level of risk, see diagram – then mean-variance efficient portfolios can be formed simply as a combination of holdings of the risk-free asset and the "market portfolio" (the Mutual fund separation theorem), with the combinations here plotting as the capital market line, or CML.

 Then, given this CML, the required return on a risky security will be independent of the investor's utility function, and solely determined by its covariance ("beta") with aggregate, i.e. market, risk.

-This is because investors here can then maximize utility through leverage as opposed to pricing; see Separation property (finance), Markowitz model and CML diagram aside.
+This is because investors here can then maximize utility through leverage as opposed to stock selection; see Separation property (finance), Markowitz model and CML diagram aside.

 As can be seen in the formula aside, this result is consistent with the preceding, equaling the riskless return plus an adjustment for risk.

 A more modern, direct, derivation is as described at the bottom of this section; which can be generalized to derive other equilibrium-pricing models.

 Black–Scholes provides a mathematical model of a financial market containing derivative instruments, and the resultant formula for the price of European-styled options.

 The model is expressed as the Black–Scholes equation, a partial differential equation describing the changing price of the option over time; it is derived assuming log-normal, geometric Brownian motion (see Brownian model of financial markets).

 The key financial insight behind the model is that one can perfectly hedge the option by buying and selling the underlying asset in just the right way and consequently "eliminate risk", absenting the risk adjustment from the pricing ($V$, the value, or price, of the option, grows at $r$, the risk-free rate).

 This hedge, in turn, implies that there is only one right price – in an arbitrage-free sense – for the option.
 And this price is returned by the Black–Scholes option pricing formula.
 (The formula, and hence the price, is consistent with the equation, as the formula is the solution to the equation.)